adamluckydo/ontology/Buddhism.md

 So what actually _is_ Emptiness, then?

+Imagine it like the word "Insubstantial".
 It's helpful to think of it as an adjective that applies to literally everything you can perceive: Your imagination, scientific facts, objects you can see and taste and touch, even consciousness itself.
 When something is "empty", it is empty of "inherent existence".
 For instance, imagine a can of soda.
 "Soda" is really just a label that we give to cans of carbonated water, sugar, and flavorings.
-And that carbonated water is just a label for a mixture of water and oxygen molecules, and those are just labels for groupings of atoms, and so on and so forth (there's a paradox here if you think about it, but I'll cover that in the next part of the series).
+And that carbonated water is just a label for a mixture of water and oxygen molecules, and those are just labels for groupings of atoms, and so on and so forth.

 So, according to Emptiness: "Things" are really just labels that point to groups of smaller things happening together (all of which are empty too).
 This differs from our natural method of interpreting phenomena, which is: Perceive "thing" -> instantly unconsciously label it -> conceive of "thing" as an inherently existing object that matches the identity we labeled it with.